cits3007/cits3007.github.io/src/faq.md

 [CITS2002 Systems Programming][cits2002] is not a prerequisite for enrolling in CITS3007.

-However, based on statistics from last year (2022), you are likely to do somewhat better in the unit if you *have* already done CITS2002.
+However, based on statistics from previous years, you are likely to do somewhat better in the unit if you *have* already done CITS2002.

-The mean CITS3007 mark of students last year who had already completed CITS2002 was 66.3, whereas the mean mark of student who had not was 59.9.
+The mean CITS3007 mark of students in 2022 who had already completed CITS2002 was 66.3, whereas the mean mark of student who had not was 59.9.
 (Both groups started with a mean WAM from the previous year of 69.6.)